 Please note that completing the information for this conference through a program such as My Learning Plan Inc. is mainly for you to receive permission to take this conference from your district.
 Once you receive permission to take the conference from your district you will still need to register for the conference.
 There is no connection between My Learning Plan Inc. and your official registration for this conference.

 Click here to register online.
 Click here to register in person, by phone, fax or mail.

 Please also note: if your district will be paying for you to attend the conference, we know that it can take some time before your district might issue a check.
 Therefore, it would be advisable for you to send in your registration first, even though the check from the district might not have been processed yet, to avoid being closed-out of the conference or to take advantage of any early registration discount.
 If multiple registrations from the same district will be paid through a purchase order, all the registrations should be sent at the same time.

 Confirmation of your registration and travel directions will be sent to you upon receipt of your registration.

 A full refund will be granted as long as you contact us one week prior to the start of the conference.
 However, substitutions can be made until the day of the conference at no charge.

 LI ESOL Conference Chair

 The LI ESOL Conference Chair is Carrie McDermott, Ed.
-D., Assistant Professor & Coordinator of Graduate TESOL ProgramsDivision of Education, Molloy College.
+D., Assistant Professor & Coordinator of Graduate TESOL Programs, School of Education and Human Services, Molloy College.

 LI ESOL Conference Planning Committee

 The most up-to-date scheduling information can be found on this conference web page.
 We will also email out the conference information if you are on our mailing list.
-Join our mailing list online or contact Cindy Thomas, Assistant to the Director, Summer Sessions and Conference Services by email: email@example.com or by phone: 516.323.3554.
+Join our mailing list online or email: email@example.com or by phone: 516.323.3550.